What are pubic lice?

 - lack of energy

-Excessive itching may cause wounds or infection in affected areas.
+Excessive itching may cause wounds or an infection in the affected areas.
 Children with lice infestations on their eyelashes are also at risk of developing conjunctivitis (pink eye).

-Pubic lice eggs are another indicator of infestation.
-The eggs are tiny, white, and found around the roots of your pubic or other body hair.
+Lice eggs are another indicator of infestation.
+The eggs are tiny and white, and are usually found around the roots of pubic hair or other body hair.

-Even after successful treatment, a few stubborn eggs might cling to your hairs.
+Even after successful treatment, a few stubborn lice eggs might cling to your hairs.
 Remove any leftover nits with tweezers.
-According to Planned Parenthood, home remedies like shaving and hot baths don’t work.
-Lice can easily survive ordinary soap and water (Planned Parenthood).
+Home remedies, such as shaving and hot baths, aren’t effective for treating pubic lice.
+Lice can easily survive ordinary soap and water.

+You will also need to decontaminate your home.
 Vacuum the entire house and clean the bathroom with bleach solution.
-Wash all towels, bedding and clothing in hot water and machine dry using the highest setting for at least 20 minutes.
-If you can’t wash or dry-clean something, seal it in an airtight plastic sack for 72 hours to kill any lingering lice.
+Wash all towels, bedding, and clothing in hot water, and machine dry them using the highest setting.
+If you can’t wash or dry clean a certain item of clothing, seal it in an airtight plastic sack for 72 hours.

-- malathion (Ovide): a topical lotion that you leave on the affected areas for eight to 12 hours
+- Malathion (Ovide), a topical lotion that you leave on the affected areas for 8 to 12 hours.

-- ivermectin (Stromectol): a two-pill dose taken orally.
+- Ivermectin (Stromectol), a two-pill dose that you take orally.
 You might need a follow-up dose 10 days later.

-- lindane: the strongest and most toxic of commonly prescribed pubic lice medicines.
+- Lindane, the strongest and most toxic product among the commonly prescribed pubic lice medications.
 You only leave it on for four minutes before washing it off.
-Don’t use this on infants or on yourself if you’re breastfeeding or pregnant.
+Don’t use this product on infants or on yourself if you’re breastfeeding or pregnant.

 Itching may persist for a week or two as your body works through its allergic reaction to the bites.
-Call your doctor if you notice swelling, skin discoloration, drainage from wounds, or if you get the medication in your eyes.
+Call your doctor if you notice swelling, skin discoloration, or drainage from wounds.

-To prevent infestation, avoid sharing clothes, bedding, or towels with anyone who has public lice.
-Sexual contact should be avoided until treatment is complete and successful.
+To prevent a pubic lice infestation, you should avoid sharing clothes, bedding, or towels with anyone who has pubic lice.
+Sexual contact should also be avoided until treatment is complete and successful.

-Once you’ve been diagnosed with pubic lice, you must inform all sex partners so that they can be treated as well.
+Once you’ve been diagnosed with pubic lice, you must inform all current and past sexual partners so that they can be treated as well.